david-barbion/lcda/_posts/en/2017-10-26-a-fall-in-love.markdown

 Size : 59 cm height, 124 cm span.

 To make it you will need:
-* 1 skein of Mohair Magic Glittz colors Copper Gold Brown Camel Cream
+* 1 skein of Mohair Magic Glitz colors Copper Gold Brown Camel Cream, from [Les Petites Pelotes de Rosalie](https://lespetitespelotesderosalie.boutiquedelaine.com/fnt2-50316),
 * Circular needles with 80cm cable

 This shawl is knit as a symmetrical shawl, with a central pattern « yo, k1, yo ».